RYGhub/funkwhale/docs/upgrading.rst

 .. note::

-    Before upgrading your instance, we strongly advise you to make a database backup.
+    Before upgrading your instance, we strongly advise you to make at least a database backup.
+Ideally, you should make a full backup, including the database and the media files.

     We're commited to make upgrade as easy and straightforward as possible, however, funkwhale is still in development and you'll be safer with a backup.

 Reading the release notes
 -------------------------